 You can check the bounce rate, for example, in Google Analytics.
 This is a value that tells you how many visitors have left the website without taking any other action, such as clicking on any link or other element of the site.

 This is an important indicator, but you should know that its high cost is not always a concern.
-For example, articles on a company’s blog often have a high bounce rate.
-If they answer the questions entered the search engine and meet the expectations of users, they do not need to go to the following entries.
-In this case, a high bounce rate should not be bad – the reader reads the content, gets a response and leaves the page.
+For example, articles on a company's blog often have a high bounce rate.
+If they answer the questions entered by the search engine and meet the expectations of users, they don't need to go to the next entries.
+In this case, a high bounce rate shouldn't be bad - the reader reads the content, gets a response, and leaves the page.
 You should also analyze other data, such as time spent on the website.

 However, a high bounce rate on your home or landing page may already be a concern.
 This means that many users find, for example, an e-shop website, see products, categories and other elements of the site, but do not click on any of them.
 Again, you should also analyze other information, such as the source of the visit or which keywords brought the user to the page.
 If these are "accidental" visits, a high bounce rate is natural.